tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

+“Hey, uh, I think you’ve got a situation; someone is on top of building B.” I reported over the radio, and I made my way to the window to look at building B. The radio crackled to life and a commanding voice replied.

+"Negative.
+Our personnel will investigate.
+Out."

-“We’ve got a situation; someone is on top of building B!”
-I shouted over the radio, and I made my way to the door.
-I looked back to Jeff.
-“I’ve got this handled, monitor everything here and if things go south, you know what to do!”
-I unholstered my pistol and Jeff gave me a stern look.
+I looked back to Jeff and decided on going out there to see if I can assist in any way.
+They didn't tell me not to just now.
+I made my way to the door “Maybe something is wrong.
+Just monitor everything here and if things go south, you know what to do.”
+I said and Jeff gave me a stern look.
 He nodded and I got the door open.
-I sprinted to building B and didn’t stop until I got to the entrance of the building.
+I jogged to building B and didn’t stop until I got to the entrance of the building.
 The armed guards had their rifles aimed up at the top of the building and that’s when I saw him.
 The person on the roof was holding up some kind of device.

 &#x200B;